k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

    ]
 ```

+## Scenario 2: Maybe HsR, possibly missing Haskell values read from the database

+Even while `User_HsR` is a perfectly acceptable Haskell representation for SQL
+rows comming out of the database, sometimes, those rows will be empty, such as
+in the case of a missing right hand side in a `LEFT JOIN`.
+For those cases,
+`Maybe User_HsR` will be a perfectly acceptable type within `opaleye-sot`.
+A
+variant of `User_HsR` where each column is wrapped in `Maybe` is acceptable too,
+but often less practical.

-## Scenario 2: HsI, Haskell values to be written to the database
+## Scenario 3: HsI, Haskell values to be written to the database

 In this scenario the types are mostly like those in the previous one, but we
 also want to consider that some columns can take a `DEFAULT` value when being.